 Why does this happen?
 New models arrive.
 Operating systems update.
 Browsers change.
 This all contributes to a rapidly changing universe of user-agents.
 That is why you need to keep WURFL both the logic to identify user-agents (the API) and the device models (XML) up to date.

 We’ve made updating your XML easier.
 Starting with API 184.108.40.206, WURFL Updater is now built into our API.
-It will automatically check for a new XML snapshot from your customer vault, download, and reload the engine.
-It can do this with no interruptions to serving requests.
+It automatically checks for a new XML snapshot from your customer vault, downloads, and reloads the engine.
+It does this with no interruptions to serving requests.
 Check the documentation for your API.
 Below is the configuration for the Java API’s updater (note that the xxxxx is replaced with your personal access token).

 You can log in, download, and install the latest API from your customer vault.
 If you need help or have questions, then our enterprise support team is always here to help you get optimal performance from your WURFL solution.